-Responsibility for site contamination is assigned according to the 'polluter pays' principle - this means that the original polluter is liable for any clean-up and associated costs caused on and off the source site, regardless of when it was caused.
+Responsibility for site contamination is assigned according to the 'polluter pays' principle - this means that the original polluter is liable for any clean-up and associated costs caused on and off the source epa.sa.gov.au 3 site, regardless of when it was caused.
 The EPA administers and enforces the Act to ensure responsible parties undertake this work appropriately.
 It also makes information on contaminated sites available to the public.